Nottingham Consultancy Challenge

 What is the time commitment?

-- six to eight hours per week for six weeks over the spring term, beginning on Monday 14 February.
+- Six to eight hours per week for six weeks over the spring term.

 - Client meetings: In addition to group meetings, you’ll meet virtually with your client approximately once a week and spend some time working independently on skills development and project work.